aedanmc/travelo-hey/reports/Week4.md

         - Developed concrete code review process for team
     - Issues
         - Components behind schedule for beta release (for front-end and for back-end)
+            - Need to simplify and solidify new beta release use case
         - Server-side package.json build file scripts not setup properly yet - still in progress
 3. Plans and Goals for Next Week
     - Catch up on components in anticipation for beta release
+        - Implementation of login page (or another equivalent for potential new use case)
+        - Functionality for login page (or another equivalent for potential new use case)
     - Finish setup of package.json build file scripts
     - Complete beta release assignment including presentation